-Many reptiles have very specific need when it comes to heat and light.
+Many reptiles have specific needs when it comes to heat and light.
 Meeting these needs is essential to keeping these pets healthy, so it is important to understand why heat and light are so important.

 The Importance of Heat

 For all reptiles, providing appropriate temperatures is extremely important.
-Being ectothermic ("cold-blooded" - although they need warm temperatures) they rely on external temperatures to regulate their body temperature.
-In the wild, they naturally gravitate to an area with the temperature they need, moving into the sun or into shaded areas as necessary.
+Being ectothermic ("cold-blooded"—although they need warm temperatures) they rely on external temperatures to regulate their body temperature.
+In the wild, they naturally gravitate to an area with the temperature they need, moving into the sun or shaded areas as necessary.
 Therefore, a temperature gradient must be provided so that the reptile can choose the appropriate temperature as needed.

 For the reasons mentioned above, a gradient must be provided.
 Typically a basking light or other heat source can be placed at one end of the tank so that the temperature there is at the high end of the range for the reptile species.
 The other end should be maintained around the lower temperature range for the species.

 However, providing the gradient isn't quite that simple.
 Depending on what sort of reptile you are housing, accessories should be placed in the tank in such a way that the reptile can use the gradient while behaving naturally.
 So, if your reptile likes to hide, some kind of shelter or hide should be provided in both the warm and the cool ends, so the reptile isn't tempted to hide all day in a shelter that is not at the optimum temperature.
 Similarly, if your reptile is arboreal, the appropriate temperatures must be available up in the branches that the reptile climbs on; the reptile can then thermoregulate and still be in its preferred location.